SamMintah/agro-smart-api-doc/source/index.html.md

 }
 ```

-5. If successful, you will receive a response with a status code of `200` and a JSON object containing the following information:

-   - message: A success message.
-   - apiKey:The newly generated API key.

 6. Copy the generated API key and securely store it.
-This key will be used in your MTN Mobile App integration to access Esoko's agricultural services.
+This key will be used in your request header to       access Esoko's agricultural services.

 If you encounter any issues during this process, please refer to the [Esoko API Key Management Swagger Documentation](https://api-agrosmart-esoko.onrender.com/api-docs/) for additional details and troubleshooting information.